cclib/cclib.github.io/_sources/data_notes.txt

 Note: For restricted calculation, ``mocoeffs`` is still a list, but it only contains a single rank 2 array so you access the matrix with mocoeffs[0].

-* GAMESS UK - need to use FORMAT HIGH if you want information on all of the eigenvalues to be available (see the [http://www.cfs.dl.ac.uk/docs/gamess_manual/chap3/node8.html#SECTION00083000000000000000 manual] for more info).
-Unfortunately, for unrestricted calculations FORMAT HIGH does not increase the number of orbitals for which the molecular orbital coefficents are printed.
-Note that there may be more orbital information on the alpha orbitals compared to the beta orbitals, and as a result, the extra beta molecular orbital coefficients for which information is not available will be padded out with zeros.
+**GAMESS-UK** - the `FORMAT HIGH`_ directive needs to be included if you want information on all of the eigenvalues to be available.
+In versions before 8.0 for unrestricted calculations, ``FORMAT HIGH`` does not increase the number of orbitals for which the molecular orbital coefficents are printed, so that there may be more orbital information on the alpha orbitals compared to the beta orbitals, and as a result the extra beta molecular orbital coefficients for which information is not available will be padded out with zeros by cclib.

 .. index::
     single: molecular orbitals; moenergies (attribute)